shannahutch/turtle_app/README.md

 createing feature specs.
 First we are using rspec instead of tests because the are more readable.
 Feature specs test how the app will work form a suer perspective .
 FOr example when the clicka  certain button or feature this is what it will do.

-gem 'capybara' is a gem that helps with unit testing in rails or rake
+gem 'capybara' is a gem that helps with unit testing in rails or rake.  feature testing.

 created rspec feature test for hello_world

 pages controller was generate with  hellow workd action.
 THen deleted excess files.

+spec-helper - helps load tests